Women over the age of 18 should visit their GP every 2 years for a women’s health check

-It is also recommended that a 20 to 30 minute consultation is made in order to carry out several examinations and health checks.
+It is recommended that a 20 to 30 minute consultation is made in order to carry out several examinations and health checks.

-For some women Pap tests can be a little scary the first time, particularly if you’re not sure what to expect.
+For some women, Pap tests can be a little scary the first time, particularly if you’re not sure what to expect.

 A Pap test looks for changes to the cells of the cervix that, if left untreated for a number of years, could develop into cancer.
 Thankfully, most cell changes aren’t dangerous and will either clear naturally from our bodies or will go away with the right treatment.

-It is recommended all women aged 18 to 70 who have ever been sexually active have a Pap test every two years, or one to two years after first sexual activity, whichever is later.
+It is recommended that all women aged 18 to 70 who have ever been sexually active have a Pap test every two years, or one to two years after first sexual activity, whichever is later.

-Credentialed is a process that has recognises the individual expertise of a nurse, as well as demonstrating to consumers and colleagues that a nurse is able to provide quality process to ensure standards of practice are met and maintained.
+Credentialed is a process that has recognised the individual expertise of a nurse, as well as demonstrating to consumers and colleagues that a nurse is able to provide a quality process to ensure standards of practice are met and maintained.

 When you first learn that you’re pregnant, get in touch with your GP as soon as possible so that you can start your antenatal (pregnancy) care.
 Antenatal care is the care you receive from healthcare professionals during your pregnancy.

 You’ll be offered a series of appointments with your GP, a midwife, or sometimes a doctor who specialises in pregnancy and birth (an obstetrician).

 Your doctor will check that you and your baby are well, give you useful information to help you have a healthy pregnancy (including healthy eating and exercise advice) and answer any questions you may have.